-Two downloaded images of the King George V Ground
+A downloaded image of the King George V Ground |

 The club badly needed a new home ground because their old venue was a public open space.
 The club campaigned long and hard and received letters of support from some of the biggest names in the British game.
-After a public enquiry the new ground was given planning permission in 2005.
+After a public enquiry, the new ground was given planning permission in 2005.

-Eagle Valley eventually opened in 2009 as the club developed their many teams to become a real assett to the community.
+Eagle Valley eventually opened in 2009 as the club developed their many teams to become a real asset to the community.
 Arnold moved sideways in the pyramid for the 2013-14 season as they became members of the East Midlands Counties League.

 My visit